BMW R1100/1150/1200 Exhausts

 Fuel and Intake System Upgrades

-We have engineered an intake and injector / fuel system upgrade package for the R1100S model which increases the bike's potential 16% beyond any "chip" or "intercept box modification".
-Our 15 years of experience with fuel injection in which we actually build and code our own ecus, as well as build fuel injector test equipment, led us to change the fuel injectors and alter the fuel presure regulation system.
+We have engineered an intake and injector / fuel system upgrade packages for the R1100/1150 models which increase the bike's potential beyond any "intercept box modification".
+Our 15 years of experience with fuel injection in which we actually build and code our own ecus, as well as build fuel injector test equipment, led us to engineer solutions for those who want to keep their air boxes and for those who wish to free up the entire system.

 Shop Manuals